Henryvw/eruditus/rules_and_definitions.md

 1. A learning project stretches over four learning days
 2. You need a dance partner to be able to attend
-3. No phones during learning sessions
+3. Phones have to be in airplane mode during learning sessions

 ## Definitions